SeleniumHQ/seleniumhq.github.io/website_and_docs/content/blog/2023/selenium-4-10-0-released.md

 ### Highlights

   * Chrome DevTools support is now: v112, v113, and v114 (Firefox still uses v85 for all versions)
-  * Selenium Manager supports proxy usage by uses the proxy information set in the browser options.
+  * Selenium Manager supports proxy usage by using the proxy information set in the browser options.
   * Adding support for [`webview2`](https://learn.microsoft.com/en-us/microsoft-edge/webview2/how-to/webdriver) in Edge for Java, JavaScript, and Ruby
   * Error messages across bindings now include links to the Selenium documentation.
   * Overhaul of the service classes and logging output options.